sercankulcu/sercankulcu.github.io/_thoughts/why-i-finally-understood-gym-gloves.md

 Am I experienced enough to use this?
 Do I deserve the equipment?
 Will people think I am pretending?
 These are strange questions.
 Tools do not require status.
 If something is appropriate and useful, that should be enough.
 Ironically, refusing useful tools can be one of the strongest signs that we are new.

 Experience gradually changes the way preparation looks.
-Carrying the charger, the adapter, the extra cable, checking the address, making backups, putting fuel in the car early—these things can look overly cautious when nothing has gone wrong yet.
+Carrying the charger, the adapter, the extra cable, checking the address, making backups, putting fuel in the car early, these things can look overly cautious when nothing has gone wrong yet.
 After enough mistakes, prevention begins to look less dramatic and more intelligent.

 Useful precautions have a peculiar problem: when they work, the result is often that nothing happens.
 The backup restores the file.
 The helmet prevents the injury.
 The gloves prevent the blister.
 We notice interventions more easily than prevented events, so successful protection can look unnecessary precisely because it succeeded.